Interview with Master Kim, Founder of Yong Studios

 Master Kim: I think you have to keep some of the tradition and the history so that you can really appreciate it.
 But at the same time, I think it’s important that you do have change.

 The simple technology and science that existed when martial arts first started is different than what we have now.
 We know a lot more about the human body then they did then, so some things have to change.
 But at the same time, if somebody’s been doing something for 2000 years there’s a reason.
 I figure they gotta know more than I do.
 I think you have to have a mix of both, I don’t think you can go to either extreme, you can’t be all traditional and completely modern either.
 If you go completely traditional you miss out on some things.
 A lot of training I do now includes a bit of cross training.
 But if you do everything the modern way, then you never learn why some things are done a certain way.
-It’s in the traditional techniques that all the secrets moves are hidden.
-If you don’t practice those then you’re not going to learn the subtle moves.
+It’s in the traditional movements where subtle technique is hidden.
+If you don’t practice those, then you’re going to have gaps in your ability.
 I think you have to do both.
 I think it’s stupid to do one and not the other.